F-I-D-O/Manuals/manuals/Programming/Git.md

 - `--decorate`: shows the names of the branches and tags, not only the commit hashes

+# Renaming a branch
+When renaming a branch we need to:

+1. rename the branch locally: `git branch -m <old name> <new name>`
+2. delete the old branch on the remote and push the new branch: `git push origin :<old name> <new name>`
+1. on all machines, change the remote branch to the new one
+1. on any other machine, rename the branch locally

+Not that if the branch is protected or default, we cannot delete it directly.
+In that can, we need to remove the protection first, usually using the web interface of the particular remote.

 # GitHub

 ## Creating a GitHub Release